fossilet/exception-notifier/README.md

 For `enable`, the program terminates after the notifier returns.
 This is because that we are overriding the system exception hook.
-Furthermore, there is no way to get the return value of `callback` in Python code, so the return of it is meaningless, even if you can return some value explicitly in it.
+Furthermore, there is no way to get the return value of `callback` in Python code, so the return value of it is meaningless, even if you can return some value explicitly in it.

 The coverage reported by Coveralls is inaccurate, because Travis cannot run code sending email.
 Run tests/test_coverage.sh to get a full coverage.
-However, code of system exception hook is not counted by python-coverage in either case.
+However, `python-coverage` does not cover code of system exception hook in either case.